Sbolivar16/-cheminformatics/README.md

-Datamol-based-tools
-Datamol Tools is a repository dedicated to providing Datamol-based tools for the analysis of chemical databases and molecules for computer-aided drug design.
+Cheminformatics is a repository dedicated to providing Datamol-based tools and others for the analysis of chemical databases and molecules for computer-aided drug design.
 Stay tuned for updates on new tools and scripts!
 Datamol Tools This repository contains a collection of tools built with Datamol, a Python package for molecular descriptor calculation.
 The tools are designed to facilitate the analysis of chemical databases and aid in the design of computer-assisted drug discovery.

 Installation To install Datamol and the tools, clone this repository and run the following command in your terminal: